sagemath/trac_to_gh/Issue 7785.md

 # Issue 7785: notebook -- include version >= 0.4.9 in sage-4.3.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7785

 Original creator: was